Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 The Internal Revenue Code ensures the citizens of the United States pay their fair share of taxes.
 As far as the federal government is concerned, income is income, independent of the source.
 Any income of any type is almost always taxable.

-A benefit of paying taxes on savings interest is that you don't have to pay the tax quarterly, as you do with other income sources.
+A benefit of paying taxes on the interest from your savings account is that you don't have to pay the tax quarterly, as you do with other income sources.
 If you have a side job or are self-employed, you must pay estimated taxes every three months.
 And self-employment carries a self-employment tax.
 The IRS can penalize you for failure to pay or underpay quarterly taxes.

 Failure to report any or all of your interest income can result in significant penalties for the year.
 Even if you think the amount is too small, it is better to be safe than sorry and report the interest income you made.
+Avoiding paying tax on the interest from your savings account can have consequences.
 If the IRS discovers you've neglected to include some of the interest on your tax return, you will be responsible for the remainder owed plus penalties.